 What does it take to build a 10-star energy-efficient home?

-Building an energy-efficient home isn’t a new concept, but a home that is 10-star energy-rated is still something just a few have achieved.
+Building an energy-efficient home isn’t a new concept, but a home that is 10-star energy-rated is still something few have achieved.

 The National Construction Code requires all new homes meet a minimum 6-star energy rating.
 But for a growing number of new homeowners and builders, aspirations lie beyond the 6-star horizon.
 Many have their sights set on a 10-star energy-rated home and all the benefits that come with it.